 Police reports that were edited after viewing the bodycam footage were more accurate and more complete than the original police reports that were written before watching the bodycam footage.
 Unexpectedly, no differences in completeness or accuracy were found between the group who wrote their police report before watching the bodycam footage and the group who wrote the report afterwards.
-Possible explanations may be found in the short timeframe between the incident and writing of the report, and/or a concurrent increase and decrease in completeness due to retrieval cues and retrieval-induced forgetting, respectively.
+One possible explanations may be found in the short timeframe between the incident and writing of the report; reviewing footage might have a bigger impact after some time have passed.

 The legal analysis showed that bodycam footage is rarely used as evidence in Dutch criminal cases.
 Nevertheless, bodycam footage has the potential to play a useful role, for example, in answering the question if the defendant committed the alleged facts, in judging the legality of police officers’ actions, or in checking the content of police reports.
 An important condition is, however, that any changes made after watching the bodycam footage must be explicitly mentioned, so there is no confusion about the source of the information.